 This is a comprehensive series for families who are expecting multiples.
-We offer a seven weeknight series or weekend condensed formats.
+We offer single weekend condensed formats, and occasionally 7-week series.
 Parents who have previously given birth to singletons are welcome to take a subset of the classes, to learn how things may be different with multiples.

 Register now >> or call (206)789-0883.

 This class will offer an overview of your pregnancy timeline, weight gain and nutritional guidelines, fraternal vs. identical babies, setting up support, and connecting with local mothers of multiples.
 It includes the opportunity to meet and connect with other class participants – who are also expecting multiples!
 You will receive handouts on belly and back support, obtaining a disabled parking permit, and planning for short-term disability.

 This class discusses the normal process of labor and birth, methods such as breathing and relaxation for coping with pain in labor, and the role of the support person in labor.

 Preventing Preterm Birth

 Topics include how to respond to signs of problems that could lead to premature birth and about the needs of preterm infants.